 - A reserve fund that allows NESEA to provide special opportunities that may arise for our emerging professional members, such as participation in travel exchanges or programs

-- New for 2020: funding to provide early- to mid-career professionals the ability to participate in the BE the Future scholarship program in the role of sponsor
+- New: funding to provide early- to mid-career professionals the ability to participate in the BE the Future scholarship program in the role of sponsor

 By tying donations made to this fund to the efforts above, we continue Kate’s legacy as an innovator, a connector, board member, and advocate for diversity within the NESEA community.